 Red Deer Rebels

 The Rebels are Red Deer’s WHL team and have a large fan base inside and outside the city.
 See them in action at the Enmax Centrium at Westerner Park with affordable prices and fun for the whole family.

 From hockey to volleyball and dozens of other sports in between, the Kings and Queens compete throughout the entire school year on campus at Red Deer College or at other facilities in Red Deer.

 The rodeo season keeps central Alberta busy in the summer time.
-Almost every weekend there is a different rodeo in or around Red Deer, such as the Ponoka Stampede, Innisfail Pro Rodeo, Benalto Stampede, and chuckwagon races during Westerner Days in Red Deer, just to name a few.
+Almost every weekend there is a different rodeo in or around Red Deer, such as the Ponoka Stampede, Innisfail Pro Rodeo, Benalto Stampede, just to name a few.

 Red Deer Riggers

 The Red Deer Riggers have a proud history of being one of the top Senior AAA baseball teams in Alberta, winning the provincial championship in 2009, 2010, 2013 and 2014.
 Their home games are played at Great Chief Park in Red Deer.

 There are a few options in Red Deer to get in some ice time.
 They include the Collicutt Centre, GH Dawe Recreation Centre, the Kinsmen Community Arenas, and Westerner Park.
 2 more arenas are under construction.
 The Servus Arena will be finished in 2018 on the site of the old Red Deer Arena, and the Gary W. Harris Canada Games Centre is under construction on campus at RDC, which will be ready in time for the 2019 Canada Winter Games.